 - If you don’t wish to apply for child maintenance through the Child Support Agency or in court, you may want to try arranging a private maintenance agreement.

 - Begin drawing up a co-parenting plan for the future, and be prepared to be flexible, compromise, and alter your arrangements as your children’s needs change.

 - Use the support and resources of organisations like Resolution, which has a useful resource for separating parents called The Parenting Charter.

 In all cases, get in touch with a solicitor as early as possible to discuss your options.
 Find support and expert advice from the family law team at Frances Lindsay & Co.
 We offer tailored legal services to suit your circumstances, and our collaborative family law solicitors are experienced in helping parents deal with children’s issues during separation.

 As a separating parent, you don’t have the option to simply walk away from your family and your situation.
-Work together with your ex and take responsibility for building a positive future for your children.children's issues, collaborative family law, divorce, divorce and children, mediation, separation
+Work together with your ex and take responsibility for building a positive future for your children.Tags: children's issues, collaborative family law, divorce, divorce and children, mediation, separation